benbeiers/data-blog/content/home/intro.md

 weight = 10  # Order that this section will appear in.

 title = "Ben Beiers"
-subtitle = "Blogging on all things finance, politics, and sports"
+subtitle = "Writing on all things finance, politics, and sports"

 [design.background]
   # Background color.